You are viewing the VRF v2 guide.

 callbackGasLimit value in your request.

-Requests to Chainlink VRF v2 follow the Request & Receive Data cycle.
+Requests to Chainlink VRF v2 follow the Request and Receive Data cycle.
 The VRF coordinator processes the request and determines the final charge to your subscription using the following steps:

-callbackGasLimit.
+keyHash: Identifier that maps to a job and a private key on the VRF node and that represents a specified gas lane.
 If your request is urgent, specify a gas lane with a higher gas price limit.
-The
+The configuration for your network can be found here.

 After the request is complete, the final gas cost is recorded based on how much gas is required for the verification and callback.
 The total gas cost in wei for your request uses the following formula: